 He even got ol' coach Mike Leach to wear that famous 'stache."

-Really, the whole song is worth listening to just once because there are some hilarious lyrics throughout the folk song dedicated to the Flowood, Mississippi native and former quarterback of Northwest Mississippi Community College and East Carolina.
+Really, the whole song is worth listening to just once because there are some hilarious lyrics throughout the folk song dedicated to the Flowood, Mississippi native and former quarterback of Brandon High School, Northwest Mississippi Community College and East Carolina.

 Unfortunately, WSU lost the Apple Cup to Washington, 28-15, but the Mississippi Mustache song still lives on.